graphprotocol/mission-control-indexer/README.md

 ### Successful Completion

-The following criteria need to be met in order to successfully complete this phase or mission:
+The following criteria must be met in order to successfully complete this phase or mission:

 1. Share a Graph Node query endpoint with The Graph.